SoftwareAG/c8y-docs/src/render/guides/mqtt/hello-mqtt-cs/static-inventory-templates.html.md

 ### Set software list (116)

-Will set the list of software installed on the device
+Will set the list of software installed on the device.

 Parameters: